ahmadshoaib-git/quiz-application/readme.md

 # Quiz Application

 This is mernstack based quiz application.
+Utilizing latest class based decorators approach with typescript to setup express.js server.

 ## Packages used: